 As listed above the average cycle time is 6 days, meaning 50% of items will be finished between 0-5 days.
 But 85% of items will be finished between 0-15 days.
 So if you need to predict how long a new task will take, will you be more likely to go for the average or the 85th percentile?
-I would think the later is the better bet.
+I would think the latter is the better bet.
 After all, I don’t see anyone getting angry about an early delivery.
 Thus, this way of slicing data does provide more insight and is more useful for project managers.

 Actionable Agile metrics are great for getting more insight into how your team works and providing more accurate predictions, but this is not all it does.
 It is also a great opportunity to analyze what is happening in the team and make improvements.
-The ideal case in your scatterplot are not large gaps between the percentiles, but instead little ones.
+The ideal case in your scatterplot is not large gaps between the percentiles, but instead little ones.
 In this case, you optimize the process and have more accurate predictions for the delivery time.

-If you are already in a middle of a project, start by picking one task you are currently working on and focus on it until its finished.
-Once that is is done, do not go for a new task, but instead, finish another task you have already started and continue until everything that has been started is done.
+If you are already in a middle of a project, start by picking one task you are currently working on and focus on it until it’s finished.
+Once that is done, do not go for a new task, but instead, finish another task you have already started and continue until everything that has been started is done.
 If you have just started a new project, instate a WIP limit that works for your team and keep to it.
 Instead of being all over the place, stick to one task per team member at a time.

 This way you will be able to better focus on tasks at hand and finish them in a more timely manner.
-Which in turn will lessen the gaps between 50th, 85th and 95th percentile and will allow you to have a more predictable process.
+Which in turn will lessen the gaps between 50th, 85th, and 95th percentile and will allow you to have a more predictable process.

 To improve your cycle time and get more predictability it is important for you to identify those items and engage your team into completing them.
 This may be as easy as asking someone to do it, or it may be a true issue that will require attention from several team members.
-Either way, once tasks like these are complete, your team ca start focusing on new stuff.
+Either way, once tasks like these are complete, your team can start focusing on new stuff.

-Actionable Agile metrics are a great way of evaluating your teams efforts, identifying the pain points and most importantly predicting when work is going to be finished.
+Actionable Agile metrics are a great way of evaluating your team’s efforts, identifying the pain points, and most importantly predicting when work is going to be finished.
 By applying such metrics you can take most of the guessing out of the question and rely on facts instead.
 This is why we have just included actionable Agile metrics reports in Teamhood.

-Actionable Agile metrics in Teamhood
+Actionable metrics in Teamhood

 To help you navigate and improve project predictability, we felt it was important you get automated metrics in Teamhood.
 You do not have to calculate or estimate anything, as all the data from your projects is right there.
 So here is our take on actionable Agile metrics.